GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 With so many languages, scripts, and locales, each with specific cultural norms, there are many differences that you need to take into account, as they might have a significant impact on the success of a localization project, or simply the overall user experience.
 However, you cannot typically address everything, and you should not let a flurry of details confuse you or lead you to some unwanted state of paralysis.
 We will list here a few that are quite generic, trusting that you will have no difficulties to expand on that list with topics that are relevant for your company or products.

-* **Text Expansion** – If you have ever compared different versions of the same content written in English, Spanish, Russian, or Chinese, you know that the amount of space needed for each version varies by language.
+* **Text Expansion**—If you have ever compared different versions of the same content written in English, Spanish, Russian, or Chinese, you know that the amount of space needed for each version varies by language.
 Spanish and Russian, as well as most Western European or Eastern European languages typically “run” longer than English.

     Thus it is wise to account for a text expansion of 30% or more, which can impact the layout in a PDF or PowerPoint presentation.
 However, for short sentences or segments, like the text on a UI button (one or two words), that text expansion can reach 300% or more.
 Of course, your desktop publishing (DTP) experts might figure out ways to adjust the font size or play with the kerning and tracking settings in your document.
 But the best approach is to ask your content creators to leave some white space.
 Basically, avoid cramming too much content on one page or one slide.

     Chinese typically runs shorter, on the horizontal axis, than English, but it might require a bit more space vertically.
 You might also be more limited with font size adjustments, as most English characters might still be legible with a 7-point size, but some Chinese ones will be harder to decipher.
 Again, give yourself some space; this will make your content more pleasing to the reader anyway.

-* **Bi-Directionality** – Although we often talk of Left-to-Right, or Right-to-Left, languages, it is practically more accurate to talk of bi-directional languages, as Arabic or Hebrew have borrowed English words.
+* **Bi-Directionality**—Although we often talk of Left-to-Right, or Right-to-Left, languages, it is practically more accurate to talk of bi-directional languages, as Arabic or Hebrew have borrowed English words.
 Difficulties appear when some English text, typically with a strong left-to-right directionality, is embedded inside, for example, an Arabic paragraph, which gives to the content a strong right-to-left directionality.

     To complicate things, some characters have what we call a ‘weak’ directionality, meaning their position to the right or left of another word will depend on the language of the text around them.
 Here, your best option is to rely on the expertise of your Arabic or Hebrew linguists, and whenever needed, use invisible Unicode control marks to assign a strong directionality to a weak character.

-* **Forms used to collect personal information** – Here, the main problem is with cultural norms.
+* **Forms used to collect personal information**—Here, the main problem is with cultural norms.
 Ideally, most forms would be dynamic, particularly registration forms where a user is asked to provide their contact information.
 This may include a street address, a phone number, and a ZIP code, or select a State from a drop-down menu.

     Some of these concepts do not translate well from one country to the next.
 But please, do not force people to provide a ZIP code, or do not force them to enter a 10-digit phone number with a 3-digit area code.
 This will mark you as ‘American-centric.’